Market

 The Company has a process whereby periodically all long term contracts are assessed for material foreseeable losses.
 At the year end, the Company has reviewed and ensured that adequate provision as required under any law/ applicable accounting standards for material foreseeable losses on such long term contracts has been made in the books of account.

-The Company has given Corporate Guarantees of ' 20 (March 31, 2021: ' 20) to Banks towards various credit facilities extended by them to related parties.
+The Company has given Corporate Guarantees of ?
+Nil (March 31, 2022: ?
+20) to Banks towards various credit facilities extended by them to related parties.

 The Company provides for gratuity, a defined benefit retirement plan covering eligible employees.
-The gratuity plan provides a lump sum payment to vested employees at retirement, death, incapacitation or termination of employment, of an amount equivalent to 15 to 26 days' salary for each completed year of service subject to a maximum of ' 0.20 (March 31, 2021: ' 0.20).
-Vesting occurs upon completion of five continuous years of service in accordance with Indian law.
+The gratuity plan provides a lump sum payment to vested employees at retirement, death, incapacitation or termination of employment, of an amount equivalent to 15 to 26 days' salary for each completed year of service subject to a maximum of ?
+0.20 (March 31, 2022: ?
+0.20).
+Vesting occurs upon completion of five continuous years of service as governed by Payment of Gratuity Act; 1972.

 The Present value of the defined benefit obligations and related current service cost were measured using the Projected Unit Credit Method, with actuarial valuation being carried out at each Balance Sheet date.